jhanke00/next-product-site/README.md

 ## Areas of Focus

 Select one of the four areas to contribute to and help enhance the application with features that might not be present.
 Look at the [GitHub Issues](https://github.com/jhanke00/next-product-site/issues) for capabilities to work on.
 Feature requests will have the `feature request` label associated with the GitHub Issue and may encompass one or multiple areas of focus.
+You are not limited to one issue.
+If you are working on multiple issues, make sure to assign the issues to yourself and link it in your PR.
 Setup your PRs based on the following areas of focus.
 For all changes, please detail what you planned on doing to make those changes in the `/docs` folder and define the MVP for those changes so it is clear what changes were planned.

 You can also come up with your own feature request if there are none that cover what you want to contribute.
 The issues are there to be picked up or give you an idea of what you can work on.
 [Create a new feature request](https://github.com/jhanke00/next-product-site/issues/new?assignees=&labels=feature+request&projects=&template=FEATURE_REQUEST.yml&title=%5BNew+Feature%5D%3A+) that covers what you will be working on and add the appropriate labels for the area of focus that the feature covers.